Deployment and next steps

 .jarfile.
 You can drag and drop your application or navigate the file hierarchy via the upload button.Figure 1.
 Drag and drop applications to upload them

 When accessing XP resources such as the GraphQL API explorer in this tutorial, the URLs have been long and unsightly.
-When working in production environment, this isn’t something you want.
-Instead, you want short, pretty URLs that are easy to remember.
-Virtual hosts (vhosts) configuration lets you do just that.
+In a production setting you want short, pretty URLs that are easy to remember.
+Virtual host (vhosts) configuration lets you do just that.

-Your vhosts file is a configuration file that sits in your XP sandbox’s configuration directory.
+Vhosts can be defined in your sandbox’s configuration directory.
 This file contains mappings from public-facing URLs to internal URLs.
-This lets the user access
+For instance, this lets the user access

-An example vhosts file that achieves the mapping mentioned could contain the following:
+An example vhosts file that achieves the mapping mentioned would look something like this:

 enabled = true (1) mapping.example.host = my-first-site.com (2) mapping.example.source = / (3) mapping.example.target = /site/default/master/my-first-site/